AndreDuquette/Homework-1-1/README.md

 Step 5 : Run your homework in playground

-Step 6 : When it runs without errors copy and paste your code to
+Step 6 : When it runs without errors copy and paste your code to Functions.swift file

 https://github.com/NEXTAcademi/Homework-1-1/blob/main/playground.png